Skip to content

 ImagePreview, Photossips in Terminal

 Desktop apps do not show ad banners while they work.
-You pay with money (for some apps) or with setup time (for built-in tools).
+You pay with money or setup time.
 The privacy win is simple: no upload form, no third-party server log for your MOV or contract PDF.

 Built-in Mac tools cover one file type at a time.
-When your workflow mixes PNG mockups, MP4 demos, and PDF contracts, switching apps three times is tedious enough that people return to upload sites.
-GetCompress keeps the local path convenient.
+Mixed PNG mockups, MP4 demos, and PDF contracts push people back to upload sites when switching apps three times feels slower.

-• Save presets so repeat jobs do not tempt you back to free upload tools.
+• Save presets so repeat jobs do not tempt a free upload tool

-• Turn on folder monitoring when exports land in the same directory every day.
+• Folder monitoring when exports land in the same directory every day